 Best water bottle for road trips: Hydaway foldable water bottle

-It’s cupholder-friendly shape and wide grip ring make it easy to drink while driving – just keep it to water
+It’s cupholder-friendly shape and wide grip ring make it easy to drink while driving – just keep it to water for easier cleaning of the nooks and crannies.

 Best water bottle for long-term travel: Hydaway foldable water bottle